 Serious consideration should be given to positioning of any furniture or soft furnishings that could be adversely affected by heat.
 Newman Fireplaces Ltd recommend that any furniture or soft furnishings or any combustible materials to be a minimum of 2000 mm away from the stove.
 Never use or store aerosol sprays or any other combustible products in the vicinity of the stove when it is in operation or whenever the stove is hot.
-The stove will remain hot for some time even after the fire is extinguished.

-- $\land$ Never place laundry near to the stove. - ▲ DO NOT place photographs, TV's, paintings, porcelain, etc or other combustible items on the wall or near to the appliance.
-Exposure to hot temperatures can be dangerous and cause damage. - ▲ Never over fire or use incorrect fuel to the stove as this can be dangerous and cause damage to the stove and invalidate the stove warranty. - ▲ This appliance has been tested at a nominal heat output to the requirements of EN 13240:2001 for intermittent operation, it is VERY IMPORTANT you DO NOT exceed the maximum fuel loads and operation of the stove is followed as the instructions. - Only use this appliance for domestic property heating in accordance with these instructions. - A This stove is not suitable for any type of water vessel. - ▲ Your home building insurance company may require you to inform them that a new heating appliance has been installed on your property, so it is strongly advised to check with your insurance provider.
-Check that your cover is still valid after installing the appliance and check with them if all chimney sweeping, cleaning and inspections certificates are required to be kept together with the approved stove installer, installation, and service maintenance records. - A This stove should be serviced at least annually by a suitably qualified and registered stove installer. - Extra fuel must not be stored on, below or next to the stove.

-- ▲ Never use or store aerosol sprays or any other combustible products in the vicinity of the stove when it is in operation or whenever the stove is hot.
-The stove will remain hot for some time even after the fire is extinguished. - ▲ This stove contains consumable parts, and their replacement intervals can vary depending on how the stove is operated and the fuel being used.
-Also, a heavy build up of ashes on the main grate will cause premature damage, see section 4.3.3
+The stove will remain hot for some time even after the fire is extinguished. - Never place laundry near to the stove. - DO NOT place photographs, TV's, paintings, porcelain, etc or other combustible items on the wall or near to the appliance.
+Exposure to hot temperatures can be dangerous and cause damage. - Never over fire or use incorrect fuel to the stove as this can be dangerous and cause damage to the stove and invalidate the stove warranty. - This appliance has been tested at a nominal heat output to the requirements of EN 13240:2001 for intermittent operation, it is VERY IMPORTANT you DO NOT exceed the maximum fuel loads and operation of the stove is followed as the instructions. - Only use this appliance for domestic property heating in accordance with these instructions. - This stove is not suitable for any type of water vessel. - This stove should be serviced at least annually by a suitably qualified and registered stove installer. - Extra fuel must not be stored on, below or next to the stove. - Never use or store aerosol sprays or any other combustible products in the vicinity of the stove when it is in operation or whenever the stove is hot.
+The stove will remain hot for some time even after the fire is extinguished. - This stove contains consumable parts, and their replacement intervals can vary depending on how the stove is operated and the fuel being used.
+Also, a heavy buildup of ashes on the main grate will cause premature damage, see section 4.3.3 - An approved Carbon Monoxide detector alarm conforming to the latest edition of BS EN 50291 must be installed into the room the stove is installed.
+Installation and positioning must be in accordance with current National laws, Building Regulations including (Approved Document J England & Wales) and alarm manufacturers instruction.